 Overdose Lifeline trainer programs are designed for businesses, individuals, educators, employers, healthcare professionals, and organizations who are working to prevent and reduce the effects of the opioid public health crisis and educate and raise awareness of addiction/substance use disorder.

 To earn trainer designation, individuals complete one or more pre-requisite courses and program training via the web.
-If an individual is planning to become a trainer on more than one program, we would customize the training process, so that one builds upon the prior.
-These will likely be lowered training costs as some of the courses require the same pre-requisites.
+If an individual is planning to become a trainer in more than one program, the training process will be customized and fees may be lower as some of the prerequisites cross programs.